pearlyzh/learning-notes/common/common.md

 		- The hardware context switching mechanism (called Hardware Task Switching in the CPU manuals) can be used to change all of the CPU's state except for the FPU/MMX and SSE state.
 To use the hardware mechanism you need to tell the CPU where to save the existing CPU state, and where to load the new CPU state.
 The CPU state is always stored in a special data structure called a TSS (Task State Segment).
 	- Driver
 	- In Unix, that interface is a file (or, more precisely, a file descriptor).
 A file is just an ordered sequence of bytes.
 Because that is such a simple interface, many different things can be represented using the same interface: an actual file on the filesystem, a communication channel to another process
+	- Cache line: 64-byte chunk of memory that is exchanged between main memory and the caching system.
+	- False sharing: Core 0 accesses (A) and Core 1 accesses (A+1), (A) and (A+1) is in the same cache line.
+Then core 0 changes A -> invalidate (A+1) cache line in Core 1.
+	- Hyper-threading: is a process by which a CPU divides up its physical cores into virtual cores that are treated as if they are actually physical cores by the operating system.
 	- File system:
 		- Linux: Everything is a file, actually, a stream of bytes: https://unix.stackexchange.com/questions/225537/everything-is-a-file#:~:text=The%20%22Everything%20is%20a%20file%22%20phrase%20defines%20the%20architecture%20of,filesystem%20layer%20in%20the%20kernel.&text=In%20linux%20there%20are%207%20file%20types:
 		- https://www.howtogeek.com/117939/htg-explains-what-everything-is-a-file-means-on-linux/